Stop Worrying About Ticks On Your Hike With These Clever Tips

 Why are ticks bad?

 A variety of tick species (around 100, in fact) are found throughout the United States; you'll even see them in Hawaii.
 From the American dog ticks that live east of the Rocky Mountains (and a few areas in the Pacific) to the Rocky Mountain wood ticks that hunker down in the Rocky Mountain states to the blacklegged ticks in the eastern U.S. to the brown dog ticks that are found nationwide, there are quite a few of these creepy crawlies hanging around.
 The good news?
-According to the CDC, not all ticks will bite humans, and even fewer will infect people with disease-causing bacteria, parasites, viruses, or pathogens.
+According to the CDC, not all ticks will bite humans and not all will infect people with disease-causing bacteria, parasites, viruses, or pathogens.
 However, ticks that pass an illness to their hosts can cause serious symptoms.

 Two of the most common tick-borne diseases in the United States are Lyme disease and Rocky Mountain Spotted Fever.
 The former is carried by the blacklegged tick prevalent in the northeast states and upper Midwest, with some also living on the Pacific Coast.
 Symptoms include a rash (often in the shape of a bullseye), fever, headache, and fatigue.
 If the disease isn't treated, the symptoms can become much more severe and possibly spread to the heart and nervous system.
 Rocky Mountain Spotted Fever has similar effects, which include a headache, rash, and fever.
 If left untreated during the early stages, this disease can lead to amputation of an extremity.
 In the worst-case scenario, this illness can become fatal.